hydrolix/spark-connector/README.md

 * Implements the Spark [TableCatalog](https://spark.apache.org/docs/3.3.2/api/java/org/apache/spark/sql/connector/catalog/TableCatalog.html)
   interface
-* Makes requests to the Hydrolix query head (via JDBC) and API (via REST client) to collect metadata about the databases, tables and columns that are accessible to the authenticated user.
+* Makes requests to the Hydrolix query head (via JDBC) and API (via REST client) to collect metadata about the databases, tables, partitions and columns that are accessible to the authenticated user.
 * Provides implementations of the Spark types necessary to run queries, including:

   | Spark Type                                                                                                                             | Connector Implementation                                                                               |